Fibronectin: Structure

 Fibronectin exists as a protein dimer, consisting of two nearly identical polypeptide chains linked by a pair of C-terminal disulfide bonds.
-Each fibronectin subunit has a molecular weight of ~230–~275 kDa and contains three types of modules: type I, II, and III.
+Each fibronectin subunit has a molecular weight of ~230–~275 kDa and contains multiple copies of three types of modules: type I, II, and III.
 All three modules are composed of two anti-parallel β-sheets resulting in a Beta-sandwich; however, type I and type II are stabilized by intra-chain disulfide bonds, while type III modules do not contain any disulfide bonds.
 The absence of disulfide bonds in type III modules allows them to partially unfold under applied force.

 Three regions of variable splicing occur along the length of the fibronectin protomer.
 One or both of the "extra" type III modules (EIIIA and EIIIB) may be present in cellular fibronectin, but they are never present in plasma fibronectin.
 A "variable" V-region exists between III14–15 (the 14th and 15th type III module).
 The V-region structure is different from the type I, II, and III modules, and its presence and length may vary.
 The V-region contains the binding site for α4β1 integrins.
 It is present in most cellular fibronectin, but only one of the two subunits in a plasma fibronectin dimer contains a V-region sequence.